dasxgo/mongodb-intro/README.md

 # Overview
-This repository contains MongoDB - NoSQL fundamentals
+This repository contains code of MongoDB - NoSQL fundamentals

 ## Tabla of Contents
 - Insert